Frederic Tudor: Career

 In the summer of 1833, at the age of 50, Frederic had turned his attentions to 19-year-old Euphemia Fenno, who met him while she was visiting Boston from Mount Upton, New York.
 He began writing to her regularly, with the result that Frederic and Euphemia were married on January 2, 1834.
 The couple went on to have six children.
 By then the ice business had expanded from New York up through Maine.

-The horse-drawn Charlestown Branch Railroad expanded to connect the Fresh Pond icehouses of Tudor, Addison Gage, and Nathaniel J. Wyeth with several wharves in Charlestown.
+The horse-drawn Charlestown Branch Railroad expanded to connect the Fresh Pond ice houses of Tudor, Addison Gage, and Nathaniel J. Wyeth with several wharves in Charlestown.
 Tudor Wharf is so named because it is where his ships departed.
 With the first ice shipment in December 1841, it made the process of transporting ice to ships considerably more efficient.
-By the 1840s, ice was being shipped all over the world; in 1845 an ice house was opened in Hong Kong, although it only remained open until 1850.
+By the 1840s, ice was being shipped all over the world; in 1845, an ice house was opened in Hong Kong, although it only remained open until 1850.
 Although Tudor was now just a small part of the trade, his profits allowed him to pay off his debts and resume living a comfortable existence.

 Tudor family and Nahant

 The Tudors belonged to a prominent Boston Brahmin family, and Frederic inherited his family's grounds in Nahant, Massachusetts.
 In 1825, after constructing his summer cottage in the center of town, he began a lifelong campaign to plant trees on treeless Nahant.
-By 1832 he had 3,358 trees growing in his nursery and within two years he had some 4,000 trees in cultivation, offering them to summer residents for free if they would plant them on their properties.
+By 1832 he had 3,358 trees growing in his nursery, and within two years he had some 4,000 trees in cultivation, offering them to summer residents for free if they would plant them on their properties.
 The family grounds are now the Nahant Country Club.

 Frederic married Euphemia Fenno (April 6, 1814, Mount Upton, New York – March 9, 1884, Newbury, Vermont).
-His oldest son, Frederic (February 11, 1845 – 1902, Boston) was an 1867 graduate of Harvard College and a member of one of the first graduating classes at St. Paul's School (Concord, New Hampshire).
+His oldest son, Frederic (February 11, 1845 – 1902, Boston) was an 1867 graduate of Harvard College and a member of one of the first graduating classes at St. Paul's School in Concord, New Hampshire.
 The Ice King's second son, William, was also a graduate of St. Paul's School.

 The younger Frederic was the grandfather of the 20th-century watercolorist and book illustrator Tasha Tudor (Frederic's daughter Rosamond married William Starling Burgess).
 She was born in Boston in 1915 and was named Starling Burgess for her father.
-Her father soon re-named her Natasha, after the character in "War and Peace."
+Her father soon renamed her Natasha, after the character in "War and Peace".
 That name was later shortened to Tasha, and she adopted her mother's maiden name in her pen name when publishing her works.

 Death

 Frederic Tudor died in Boston at his house on the northwest corner of Beacon and Joy Streets on Saturday, February 6, 1864.
-He was buried in the King's Chapel cemetery on Tremont Street in the Tudor family tomb (number thirteen), but his remains may later have been moved.
+He was buried in the King's Chapel Burying Ground on Tremont Street in the Tudor family tomb (number thirteen), but his remains may later have been moved.